10-Day Summer Self-Drive Tour of the Complete Ring Road with a Taste of the Central Highlands

 The fourth day of your holiday will be spent sightseeing along the picturesque South Coast of Iceland.
 The South Coast is considered one of the most beautiful regions in the country, an area of rugged coastlines, glistening waterfalls, and green farmlands.

 Your first stops of the day will be at the waterfalls, Seljalandsfoss and Skogafoss.
-Both waterfalls are 197 ft (60 m) high but differ in width, with the former being far narrower.
-Seljalandsfoss offers guests the rare chance to walk behind the cascading water, making for great photographs!
+Both waterfalls are 197 feet (60 meters) high but differ in width, with the former being far narrower.
+Seljalandsfoss offers guests the rare chance to walk behind the cascading water for great photographs.

-Staying in the same realm, it is also possible to book an ice cave tour in Katla, a dramatic volcano covered by a massive glacier, proving why this country is called "The Land of Ice and Fire".
-That evening, you will be staying in accommodation around Vik.
+You could also book an ice cave tour in Katla, a dramatic volcano covered by a massive glacier, proving why this country is called "The Land of Ice and Fire."

 Day 5 - The South Coast II

-If you choose to forgo the glacier hike on Day 4, it is possible to add one today at Skaftafell.
-Skaftafell is a stunning wilderness area within the park, known for its sweeping canyons, roaring waterfalls, and two mighty glaciers, Skaftafellsjokull and Svinafellsjokull.
+If you choose to forgo the glacier hike on day four, it's possible to add one today at Skaftafell.
+Skaftafell is an awe-inspiring wilderness area within the park, known for its sweeping canyons, roaring waterfalls, and two mighty glaciers, Skaftafellsjokull and Svinafellsjokull.

-The highlight of your sightseeing will, undoubtedly, be Jokulsarlon Glacial Lagoon, often referred to as "The Crown Jewel of Iceland," thanks to its absolute aesthetic beauty.
+The highlight of your sightseeing will undoubtedly be Jokulsarlon Glacial Lagoon.
+It's often referred to as "The Crown Jewel of Iceland," thanks to its aesthetic beauty.
 Here, gorgeous blue and white icebergs float peacefully across the lagoon's still surface, groaning as they push against one another.

-This place is truly a once-in-a-lifetime type vista with a backdrop of mountains, glaciers, and rolling Atlantic waves.
-Those who wish to get a closer look at these incredible icebergs can opt for boat tours on either a speedy Zodiac boat or a slower amphibious vessel.
+This place offers once-in-a-lifetime vistas with a backdrop of mountains, glaciers, and rolling Atlantic waves.
+Those who wish to get a closer look at these incredible icebergs can opt for boat tours on either a speedy zodiac boat or a slower amphibious vessel.

-A short walk away from Jokulsarlon, visitors can stumble across Diamond Beach.
-This aptly named stretch of shoreline sees icebergs from the lagoon washing up on the jet black sand on their way out to the Atlantic Ocean.
+A short walk from Jokulsarlon, visitors can stumble across Diamond Beach.
+This aptly named stretch of shoreline sees icebergs from the lagoon washing up on the jet-black sand on their way out to the Atlantic Ocean.
 This area is particularly beloved by nature enthusiasts.

 Day 6 - The Eastfjords

-Today, you will be discovering one of the lesser-visited regions in Iceland, The Eastfjords.
-In particular, you will spend your sixth day exploring the bottom half of the region, spending the night in the town of Egilsstadir.
+Today, you'll discover one of the lesser-visited regions in Iceland, the Eastfjords.
+In particular, you will spend your sixth day exploring the bottom half of the region, spending the night in one of its beautiful towns.

 Along the coast of the Eastfjords, there are several quaint little fishing villages worth seeing.
 Stopping in any of the towns along the way will be worth your while.
-You'll get to see the local culture and maybe get to taste some delicious locally cough fish.
+You'll experience the local culture and maybe taste some delicious locally caught fish.

-The east is less visited due only to its distance from Iceland's capital.
-Its attractions are just as beautiful, if not more so than in the rest of the country.
+The east is less visited due to its distance from Iceland's capital.
+Its attractions are just as beautiful, if not more so, than in the rest of the country.
 This is the only area of the country that boasts herds of wild reindeer, for example.
-The region is characterized by its haunting landscapes, eclectic hiking trails, and charming coastal villages.
-The entire area feels quiet and untouched—only 3.2% of the Icelandic population lives here.

 From Hofn, you will drive east down a dark, cragged coastline towards Vestrahorn, a particularly dramatic mountainscape.
 Icelanders often refer to Vestrahorn as "Batman Mountain" or "Iceland's Horniest Mountain" with its sharp peaks and steep slopes.